XamNn/interp-book/src/Print.md

 Print(1);
 ```

-Print also can take a second argument, an object that contains options.
+Print also can take a few optional arguments.
 ```cs
 Print(
     1,